 The second year's ride started at Grand Circus Park and stopped at T-Plex and Clark Park with lunch at McNally's Deli in Corktown.

-Year One had stops at St. Albertus, T-Plex, Young's BBQ and Pure Detroit at the Fisher Building.
-The ride was supported with a bike trailer with a cooler, pump and some tools.
-Tshirt sales helped offset the expense of print materials and other expenses.
+Year one had stops at St. Albertus, T-Plex, Young's BBQ and Pure Detroit in the FIsher Building.
+The ride was supported with a bike trailer equipped with a cooler, pump and some tools.
+Tee shirt sales helped offset the expense of print materials and other expenses.
 The ride began at Grand Circus Park and ended in Hart Plaza.

 Tour de Troit.
 Founded by Edward Potas and Mike Kiewicz.
 Logo by Tom Kindred.